rw-a/valentines-day/README.md

 8. If typing, edit the "Placeholder" text on the template.
 You can resize and drag them around (but can't create more).
 To delete them, just remove all the text.
 9. Press the redeem button!

-## Details
+## Step 4: Sort the Tickets
+1. Go to /admin and create a TicketSortRequest object (with the settings you want).
+2. The website will automatically pick the optimal period for each ticket to be delivered in, and will distribute the tickets to each delivery group (i.e. the groups of serenaders and prefects who hand out the roses/chocolates).
+3. You should be redirected to page listing all the delivery groups.
+4. Here you generate the PDF for each group.
- - When printing the ticket PDFs, make sure to print double-sided **flipped along the horizontal edge**.
+5. Down the PDFs for each group and print them all out (IMPORTANT: make sure to print double-sided flipped along the **horizontal** edge).
- - When cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained.
+6. Cut them out and assign them to the corresponding delivery group (Recommended: when cutting out the tickets, cut along the long vertical line in the middle first, then the smaller horizontal ones so that the order is maintained).

+## Step 5: VDay has arrived!
+1. You know what to do.